dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 ## 5. (Optional) Update change logs

 Changes to `@dnb/eufemia` have to be mentioned by using a [git commit messages decoration](/contribute/commit#commit-messages).
-During next release, a `CHANGELOG.md` file will be generated and changes will get listed on the [GitHub Releases](https://github.com/dnbexperience/eufemia/releases) page.
+During the next release, a `CHANGELOG.md` file will be generated and changes will get listed on the [GitHub Releases](https://github.com/dnbexperience/eufemia/releases) page.

 General Eufemia **Design System** changes have to be written down in the `EUFEMIA_CHANGELOG.md` file, located in the repository root.
 This file should only be updated if there is a change in the `@dnb/eufemia` package, which affects the components/elements/extensions.